-California Licensing Curriculum Information
+California Licensing Curriculum General Information

 Veterinarians who wish to become licensed in California under Business and Professions Code sections 4848(b) or 4848(c) are required to attend the entire course in order to receive a certificate of completion.
 Roll call will be taken throughout the seminar.
-Topics covered in the TLC are listed in California’s Code of Regulations.
+Topics covered in the CLC are listed in California’s Code of Regulations.

 To be qualified to obtain a California veterinary license through attendance at CLC, the veterinarian must:

 Hold a current, valid license in good standing in another U.S. state, U.S. territory, or Canadian province, and